 CSU's Master of Animal Science aims to promote advanced critical reflection on professional practice in the animal industries, preparing graduates for leadership positions.

 The Master of Animal Science aims to:

-- provide opportunity to continue lifelong learning in keeping with the University's mission statement
+- provide an opportunity to continue lifelong learning in keeping with the University's mission statement;

 - encourage excellence in scholarship and/or focused research within the candidate's discipline area.